-Despite its importance, patient communication faces various challenges and barriers in practice.
+Despite its importance, nurse-patient communication faces various challenges and barriers in practice.
 Time constraints in busy healthcare settings often limit the opportunities for in-depth communication and meaningful interactions with patients [19].
-Language barriers, cultural differences, and health literacy issues can hinder effective communication and comprehension of medical information.
-Additionally, patients' emotional distress, anxiety, or fear may impede communication, requiring healthcare workers to employ additional strategies to establish rapport and trust [20].
+Language barriers, cultural differences, and health literacy issues can hinder effective communication and comprehension medical information. of Additionally, patients' emotional distress, anxiety, or fear may impede communication, requiring nurses to employ additional strategies to establish rapport and trust [20].

 Navigating these challenges requires ongoing training, education, and support for healthcare professionals to enhance their communication skills and address patients' diverse needs effectively [21].
-Incorporating technology-based communication tools, providing language interpretation services, and promoting cultural competence are among the strategies employed to overcome barriers and facilitate optimal patient communication [20-22].
+Incorporating technology-based communication tools, providing language interpretation services, and promoting cultural competence are among the strategies employed to overcome barriers and facilitate optimal nurse-patient communication [20-22].

 III.
-Medication AdherenceA.
-Definition and Significance
+Medication Adherence A. Definition and Significance